 The defined groups control access based on the permissions assigned to each group.
 Django allows you to add, edit, and change permissions for each model by default.

 You can use these permissions in the admin view or in your application.
 For example, if you have a model like ‘Blog’.

 author = models.ForeignKey(User)

-Each of these models are registered as ContentType in Django and all of the permissions that Django creates under class Permission has a reference to this ContentType.
-For the model taken as example these are the permissions that would be created by default:
+Each of these models is registered as ContentType in Django.
+All of the permissions that Django creates underclass Permission will have a reference to this specific ContentType.
+In this case, the following permissions will be created by default:

 Adding Custom Permissions

-Django default permissions are very basic and they may not always suffice to your application’s requirement.
-Django allows you to add custom permissions and use them like you need.
-You can use a model meta attribute to add new permissions:
+Django default permissions are pretty basic.
+It may not always meet the requirements of your application.
+Django allows you to add custom permissions and use them as you need.
+With a model meta attribute, you can add new permissions:

 permissions = (

 ("can_publish_blog", "Can publish a blog"),

 These extra permissions are created along with default permissions when you run manage.py, migrate.